-What ages and grades is BoomWriter more suitable for?
+What ages and grades are BoomWriter best suited for?

-What is the recommended classroom size for using BoomWriter’s tools?
+What is the recommended group or class size for using BoomWriter's activities?

-BoomWriter’s tools currently require a minimum of five (5) students, so you’ll need at least that many to start a writing activity.
-However, BoomWriter’s scalable platform allows teachers to run group writing activities ranging in size from five to 5,000 students and up!
-Ideally, though, BoomWriter works well for small groups, individual classes, and grade-level cohorts, but can also be used to engage entire schools and even school districts in interactive group writing activities.
+BoomWriter's scalable platform allows teachers to run writing activities ranging in size from one to 5,000 students and up!
+Whatever the need, BoomWriter works well for individual students, small groups, individual classes, and grade-level cohorts.
+It can also be used to engage entire schools and even districts in interactive group writing activities!

-When is the best time during the school year to use BoomWriter tools?
+When is the best time to use BoomWriter activities?

 Any time!
 Seriously!!!
-BoomWriter’s free group writing tools can be used in a stand-alone fashion (e.g. a group story written on Books) or they can be easily integrated with the existing curriculum (e.g. a quick reinforcing vocabulary assignment on Vocabulary).
-It seems the more teachers use BoomWriter’s tools, the more uses they end up finding for them.
+BoomWriter's assortment of free writing activities can be used as individual in-class/homework assignments, larger-scale projects, or even throughout the entire school year (Student Journals).
+It seems the more teachers use BoomWriter’s activities, the more uses they end up finding for them.

-Can BoomWriter be used in International Schools in countries outside the US?
+Can BoomWriter be used in schools outside the United States?

 How are student accounts created?